 Try these three tips to make sure you’re building the strongest possible platform for your Shopify store:

 - Read and try everything available to you during your free trial.
 The great thing about Shopify’s free trial is that you don’t need to pay or provide any credit card information.
-If you choose not to use Shopify for any reason after your trial, you can simply quit.
+If you choose not to use Shopify after your trial, you can simply quit.
 There are no penalties and no conditions.
-There are a few limited restrictions to what you can do and learn during your two-week test drive, but you’ll have plenty of opportunities to learn about the systems and platform.
+There are limited restrictions to what you can do and learn during your two-week test drive, but you’ll have plenty of opportunities to learn about the systems and platform.

 Does Shopify Remove Your Store After Your Free Trial Ends?